nazimboudeffa/nazimboudeffa/README.md

 - :sparkles: https://rapidosaas.com a boilerplate with two themes
 - :sparkles: https://coolui.vercel.app UI components that can be used in the boilerplate
+- :sparkles: https://devis-freelance.vercel.app App that estimate how much time and money for freelance
 - :sparkles: https://instant-market.com made with the boilerplate, public repo deployed on Vercel
 - :sparkles: https://artisanat-dz.com made with the boilerplate, private repo deployed on Coolify
 - :sparkles: https://learn.codewithadu.de exercises in JS